VincentToups/digital-ocean-datascience/data-science-basics.md

 today we're just going to install Docker.

-If you aren't familiar with system configuration, it can be hard to understand what Docker is good for but its not too hard to explain.
-When we do Data Science we depend on tools like Programming Languages (R, Python) and libraries associated with those languages.
+If you aren't familiar with system configuration, it can be hard to understand what Docker is good for, but its not too hard to explain.
+When we do Data Science we depend on tools like programming languages (R, Python) and libraries associated with those languages.
 We may depend on other things more subtle (for example the way a particular operating system handles time).
 It can be a lot of work to set up a computer to support doing a particular data science